How to Make Bubble Bath (That Actually Bubbles!)

 Shelf-Stable

 I don’t want to have to mix up a fresh batch every time someone wants to take a bath… and I’m also planning to give homemade bubble bath as gifts.
 So I’m only using ingredients that won’t grow bacteria and get nasty sitting on the edge of the tub.
-So we’ll skip some of the all-natural ingredients common to homemade bubble bath recipes like egg whites, goat’s milk, flower petals, etc.
+So we’ll skip some of the all-natural ingredients common to homemade bubble bath recipes like egg white, goat’s milk, flower petals, etc.

 Bubble Bath Bottles